-The Structures I course is an introduction to structural engineering and related terminology as it applies to architecture.
-The course involves calculating direct stress problems, reactions for beams, properties of sections, shear diagrams, and moment diagrams.
-Students will become familiar with using structural tables to solve related formulas.
+Structures I is an introduction to structural engineering and related terminology as it applies to architecture.
+The course involves determining loads (gravity and lateral) on a building structure based on code requirements, calculating direct stress on structural members, reactions for beams, and properties of sections.
+Students will utilize structural formulas to calculate bending, shear, and deflection of beams, then depict solutions in shear and moment diagrams.
+In addition, sustainable structural materials will be compared to conventional materials.
 Three credit hours